 This photographic style uses the fading effect of smoke.
 It’s fascinating, especially if you’re looking to produce something different from the usual.
 If you want to have fun learning something similar, I’ve recently posted a guide about smoke bomb photography.
 But, smoke art is more about the abstract forms you can create with smoke.

-In photography, the element of smoke offers a wide range of creative options and it’s often a source of great learnings.
-I’m going to introduce you to smoke art and in this article, we’re going to see what’s needed to include some cool smoke effect in your photos and what are the best ways to do so.
+In photography, the smoke element offers a wide range of creative options, and it’s often a source of great learning.
+I’m going to introduce you to smoke art, and in this article, we’re going to see what’s needed to include some cool smoke effect in your photos and what are the best ways to do so.
 And I’m also going to show you some great examples along the way.

 So let’s begin.

 What is Smoke Art